-The family claim descent from Raja Chaban, who was ruling
+SHORT HISTORY: The family claim descent from Raja Chaban,

-converted to Jainism and gave his name, Dudhoria, to his
+Rao, around 165AD, converted to Jainism and gave his name, Dudhoria, to

-made cloths.
-In 1933, Azimganj and Dudhoria estates were
+trading in country made cloths.
+In 1933, Azimganj and Dudhoria estates

 - Babu Harjimal Dudhoria, married and had issue.
 He